-As 2014 rolls into a bright new beginning, we thought we'd sit back and relax with a drink (decanted from our stainless steel bottles, of course!) reflecting over the past 12 months and what we're still trying to achieve – the eventual eradication of the plastic bags that are choking our planet.
+As 2014 rolls into a bright new beginning, we thought we’d sit back and relax with a drink (decanted from our stainless steel bottles, of course!) reflecting over the past 12 months and what we’re still trying to achieve – the eventual eradication of the plastic bags that are choking our planet.

-Ever since Onya Innovation's inception, our reusable, super eco-friendly bags have been at the core of our range of products.
-That's because we know for each bag that we sell, be it a backpack or one of our classic originals, further reduces the need for harmful plastic ones.
+Ever since Onya’s inception, our reusable, super eco-friendly bags have been at the core of our range of products.
+That’s because we know for each bag that we sell, be it a backpack or one of our classic originals, further reduces the need for harmful plastic ones.
 Did you know, for example, that a single Onya bag can eliminate the need for 1,000 of the plastic variety?
-To put this into greater context, with every bag that we've sold so far, we've potentially relieved the Earth of 750 million plastic ones that are choking our planet.
+To put this into greater context, with every bag that we’ve sold so far, we’ve potentially relieved the Earth of 750 million plastic ones that are choking our planet.

-But why are these sinister staples of the supermarket so bad for our planet?
+But why are these sinister staples of the supermarket so bad and are choking our planet?
 A quick reminder:

 They won’t rot away for centuries